MULTIOMICS CORE

 cyamamo1@hs.uci.edu

-The core is directed by Suzanne Sandmeyer, PhD and co-directed by Xing Dai, PhD.
-Sandmeyer is more focused on technologies while Dai provides expertise in skin biology.
-Jenny Wu, PhD is Director for Bioinformatics and specializes in multiple aspects of transcriptomic analysis.
+The core is directed by Suzanne Sandmeyer, PhD, an expert in genomics technologies and co-directed by Max Plikus, PhD, an expert in skin molecular biology.
+Jenny Wu, PhD is Director for Bioinformatics and specializes in multiple aspects of omics analysis.
 Ivan Chang, PhD, specializes in bioinformatic engineering and design of data sharing systems and interfacing of the core with the high-performance computing cluster (HPC3).

-Users are encouraged to make an appointment with Oakes (mloakes@uci.edu) and Wu (jiew5@uci.edu) in order to discuss experimental strategy and statistical validation, respectively, of anticipated data.
+Contacts: Users, particularly new users, are encouraged to make an appointment with Oakes (mloakes@uci.edu) and Wu (jiew5@uci.edu) in advance of project execution in order to discuss experimental strategy and statistical validation, respectively, of anticipated data.
 Oakes may be reached at (949) 824-6023 and her office is Sprague 336.
 Lab staff may be reached directly at (949) 824-5327.
-Additional information regarding submitting orders is available on the Genomics Research and Technology Hub Website and at the iLab link.
+Additional information regarding submitting orders is available on the Genomics Research and Technology Hub Genomics Research and Technology Hub Website and at the iLab link.

-The staff has experience in Illumina next generation sequencing and PacBio single molecule sequencing.
-Depending on client needs, the facility can prepare manually and using automation, mRNA, small RNA, genomic and exome sequencing libraries.
+Library construction - The staff has experience in Illumina next generation sequencing and PacBio single molecule sequencing.
+Depending on client needs, the facility can prepare manually or using automation, mRNA, small RNA, genomic and exome sequencing libraries.
 The staff has experience with different strategies for exome enrichment, ribosomal RNA depletion and generation of multiplex libraries to insure maximal return of data in your experiments.
 In addition to internal library processing, externally prepared libraries are subjected to quality control measurements prior to sequence analysis.
-To facilitate the preparation of libraries and quality testing and final titration of samples the GHTF is equipped with Covaris S220 focused ultrasonicator; NanoDrop 1000 Spectrophotometer, MJ Research Tetrad thermal cycler, Agilent 2100 Bioanalyzer, Sage Biosciences Blue Pippin and Agilent MX PRO RTPCR.
+To facilitate the preparation of libraries and quality testing and final titration of samples the GRT Hub is equipped with Covaris S220 focused ultrasonicator; NanoDrop 1000 Spectrophotometer, MJ Research Tetrad thermal cycler, Agilent 2100 Bioanalyzer, Sage Biosciences Blue Pippin and Agilent MX PRO RTPCR and has access to an Agilent Fragment Analyzer.

-Gene expression and single cell analysis - The core offers services that target applications for single cell genomics using the 10x Genomics Chromium and Mission Bio Tapestri platforms.
-Single cell genomic approaches including 3’ gene expression, immune profiling, ATAC-seq, sample multiplexing, protein detection, and multiomics (e.g., RNA- with protein or ATAC-seq) workflows are available to support skin research (see Figure from Vitilago study, Shiu et al, Ganesan laboratory).
+Gene expression and single cell analysis - The core offers services that target applications for single cell genomics using the 10x Genomics Chromium, Mission Bio Tapestri, and Bruker IsoSpark platforms.
+Single cell genomic approaches including 3’ gene expression, immune profiling, ATAC-seq, sample multiplexing, protein detection, and multiomics (e.g., RNA- with protein or ATAC-seq) workflows are available to support skin research (see Figure from Vitiligo study, Shiu et al, Ganesan laboratory).
 We also perform the Parse Biosciences workflow for combinatorial barcoding of single cells.

-The core supports spatial analysis on 10X genomics Visium and Nanostring GeoMx for discovery, as well as RNAScope for validation, studies.
-Visium and GeoMx platforms accommodate both fresh frozen and FFPE tissues, with the latter enabling spatial transcriptomics on clinically archived skin samples (see Figure from Dai and Kraus visualization of skin tissue using GeoMx).
-In addition, the core has worked with clients using Resolve Bioscience in house experiments (see figure from the Andersen laboratory).
+Spatial transcriptomics - The core supports spatial analysis on 10X genomics Visium HD for discovery and Xenium for subcellular probe-based approaches and NanoString GeoMx protein and RNA probing, as well as RNAScope for validation studies.
+Platforms accommodate both fresh frozen and FFPE tissues, with the latter enabling spatial transcriptomics on clinically archived skin samples (see Figure from Dai and Kraus visualization of skin tissue using GeoMx).
+In addition, the core has worked with clients using Resolve Bioscience technology access experiments (see figure from the Andersen laboratory).

 Bioinformatics

-Data sharing Director Wu and Bioinformatics Engineer Chang actively support users with open-source commercial tools available in the core’s SkinGenes portal via the UCI HPC3 dedicated node.
-Standard open-source tools include Seurat, Monocle, DESeq2, limma, Bowtie2, Samtools, IGV etc. On the visual computing interface front, the tailored Jupyterlab scientific computing framework of the internal hub will provide P30 skin researchers: shared interactive Jupyter or R/Rstudio computational notebooks documenting specific analysis methods and results and curated bioinformatics analysis pipelines and workflow packaged in reproducible singularity containers; Available tools on the web portal include CellChat developed by Plikus and Nie group.
-Tangram and scVI tools have been containerized and hosted on the data portal for easy access, improved re-usability and reproducibility of the workflow.
+Data sharing - Director Wu and Bioinformatics Engineer Chang actively support users with open-source commercial tools available in the core’s SkinGenes portal via the UCI HPC3 dedicated node.
+Standard open-source tools include Seurat, Monocle, DESeq2, limma, Bowtie2, Samtools, IGV etc. On the visual computing interface front, the tailored Jupyterlab scientific computing framework of the internal hub will provide P30 skin researchers: shared interactive Python or R Jupyternotebooks documenting specific analysis methods and results and curated bioinformatics analysis pipelines and workflow packaged in reproducible singularity containers; Available tools on the web portal include CellChat developed by Plikus and Nie groups.
+Tangram and spacexr tools have been containerized and hosted on the data portal for easy access, improved re-usability and reproducibility of the workflow.
 SpatialLIBD is hosted on a web-based R shiny server for interactive spatial omics data sharing and exploration, available to all center researchers.
 Contact Ivan Chang, PhD, iychang@uci.edu for inquiries regarding posting new data sets to the portal or for technical issues with the portal.

 Workshops, Tech Talks, and Seminars